 Methodology of Nafa Naana

-The team is helping build the fabric of the local economy, launching a range of products, a brand and a network of retail franchises.
-It works in partnership with local associations and women’s groups, raising awareness, promoting products and setting up financial mechanisms (savings, credit, payment by instalment) at all levels of the manufacturing and distribution chain.
+The team contributes to the local economy by launching a range of products, a brand and a network of retail franchises.
+It works in partnership with local associations and women’s groups, raising awareness, promoting products and setting up financial mechanisms (savings, credit, payment by installment) at all levels of the manufacturing and distribution chain.

 Support by Entrepreneurs du Monde